How to Reduce Anxiety

 Certain lawyers are Chaos Merchants.
 For example, they say, “A police friend of mine says they are going to investigate you and want to put you in jail.
 I can probably keep you out of jail, but my retainer is $75,000.”

-5. If you are not sure if the Chaos Merchants really have any effect on you, do the above steps for 7-10 days.
-And then go back and read the newspapers, watch the news and listen to disturbing people for a few days.
-Notice how you feel, as a result.
+If you are not sure if the Chaos Merchants really have any effect on you, do the above steps for 7-10 days.
+And then dive back into the news media or spend time with disturbing people for a few days.
+Notice how you feel.

 Nearly everyone who breaks off all association with Chaos Merchants notices benefits like these.